-All Specialty Processing Equipment Grant applications must be submitted via the form available here by 3pm/ET on October 16, 2023.
-If no confirmation response is received from the grants email, then your application HAS NOT BEEN RECEIVED.
+All Specialty Processing Equipment Grant applications must be submitted via the application portal available here by 5pm/ET on September 24, 2025.
+If no confirmation response is received confirming your response, then your application HAS NOT BEEN RECEIVED.
+Email sstearn1@utk.edu for assistance.

-The grant application and budget template will be made available by August 4, 2023.
-The documents will be available for download at here.
+The grant application and budget template documents are available for download here.